Chicago Chapter 13 Bankruptcy Lawyer

 What is the average payment for Chapter 13?

 The average payment for a Chapter 13 bankruptcy depends on a variety of factors, including your disposable income, the amount of your debts, and the value of your nonexempt assets.
 Payments are determined based on a means test, which assesses your income and expenses to determine your ability to pay back your debts.
-The average payment can vary widely from one individual to another.
-Some might pay back all of their debts, while others might only pay back a small portion.

 What would disqualify me from Chapter 13?